p3palazzo/comparative-histories/chapter.md

 vision" across different ages and styles.
-Therefore, one of the major tasks of Idealist art and especially architectural history was, according to @podro:1982critical [xv], bringing an historical artwork to bear upon "our conception of art" and thus reshaping it through comparison with the past.
+Therefore, one of the major tasks of Idealist art and especially architectural history was, according to @podro:1982critical [xv], bringing an historical artwork to bear upon "our conception of art" and thus reshaping the latter through comparison with the past.[^4]

+[^4]: Michael Podro, writing in the 1970s, called this form of art
+    historical scholarship "critical", but his use of the word is unrelated to what has come to be understood as "critical history" since the 1990s.

 This paradigm served well the articulation of education and professional practice that was, according to @egbert:1980beauxarts and